-Based upon our diagnostic and interim testing data, as well as formal and informal testing data, our K-3 students are lacking the fundamentals in foundational skills.
-With a concentrated plan designed around rigorous instructional practices and strategies for implementing foundational skills literacy, our K-3 students will make continued progress to ensure that they are mastering these essential skills.
-With the addition of the SuperKids Reading Program to ensure consistency in lesson delivery for phonics instruction, our students will be equipped with a resource that is specifically designed to increase students' proficiency and mastery in phonics skills.
+Based upon our diagnostic and interim testing data, as well as formal and informal testing data, our K-3 students are lacking the fundamentals in foundational skills as well as a lesson delivery framework that will deliver the best form of rigorous instruction.
+With a concentrated plan designed around rigorous instructional practices and explicit instruction, and strategies for implementing foundational skills literacy, our K-3 students will make continued progress to ensure that they are mastering these essential skills.
+With the addition of Fountas and Pinnell for Phonics to ensure consistency in lesson delivery for phonics instruction, our students will be equipped with a resource that is specifically designed to increase students' proficiency and mastery in phonics skills.
 Using Scarborough's research to spearhead our literacy initiatives, we recognize that word recognition and its components needs to be at the forefront of our literacy program in order to make gains in language comprehension, and together, to make improvements in our K-3 students' reading comprehension skills.
-Many of our students have Reading and Improvement Monitoring Plans that have phonics as a component in which students need additional support, therefore, the SuperKids program will ensure that these additional supports are being met and that the students are receiving supplemental differentiation to master word recognition to help support their language comprehension.
+Many of our students have Reading and Improvement Monitoring Plans that have phonics as a component in which students need additional support, therefore, the phonics program will ensure that these additional supports are being met and that the students are receiving supplemental differentiation to master word recognition to help support their language comprehension.